Anthonyeef/GuokrRead/README.md

 - OkHttp from Square

+### Disclaimer
+- The API I use for this application DOES NOT FROM Guokr's authorization.
+I tried to contact staff there but no more reply then.
+I got the API by myself using the software called Charles.
+This action should be think as incorrect and I would delete the code if anyone from Guokr ask me to.
+- Though this section is named 'Disclaimer', I would take responsibility for this project.

+### Intern wanted
 If you like my work and still have a long time internship position in Beijing start from March, 2016, please feel free to contact me ;)